FAM-CS/CS361-Microservice/README.md

-# CS361-Microservice
+# CS361-Gradebook Microservice
-Gradebook API for getting csv files (and potentially making)
+Gradebook API for getting and making csv files

 ## Gradebook API Contract
 Currently API will have to run locally for the server and have a gradebook folder with csv files.
-The csv file will contain a header "date,gpa" and the next lines will contain the date.
+The csv file will contain a header "date,gpa" and the next lines will contain the date and gpa data.
 ```
 data,gpa
 yyyy-mm-dd,float